 Jacob's lasting legacy

 At 23, Jacob Berry was in the prime of his life.
-Well known and well liked around CSU’s Port Macquarie Campus, Jacob graduated from his Bachelor of Clinical Practice (Paramedic) degree in December 2015.
+Well known and well liked around Charles Sturt’s Port Macquarie Campus, Jacob graduated from his Bachelor of Clinical Practice (Paramedic) degree in December 2015.
 In April the following year, he was enjoying a surfing holiday with friends on the Cook Islands when his life was tragically cut short.